OctopusDeploy/blog/blog/2021-09/safe-schema-updates-1-delivery-hell/index.md

 ## Register for the second webinar: Database DevOps: Building better systems

-Our first webinar, Database DevOps: Imagining better systems, discussed how loosely coupled architectures lead to maintainability, innovation, and safety.
+Our first webinar discussed how loosely coupled architectures lead to maintainability, innovation, and safety.
 Join us for part two and learn how to transition a mature system from one architecture to another.

 We're running 3 sessions of the webinar, from Wed 1 Dec – Thurs 2 Dec, 2021.